top of page

 FarmBill-ByLindseyPound.jpg

-The 2018 Farm Bill expired on September 30, 2024, and our farm policy is due for important reforms.
+The 2018 Farm Bill expired on September 30, 2025, and our farm policy is due for important reforms.
 Farm bill reauthorizations serve as a periodic opportunity to debate and consider the policies that shape our farm economy, food system, and communities.
 Family farmers, ranchers, consumers, and our communities all benefit from a strong and resilient farm and food system.
 The farm bill helps to ensure our rural and agricultural economies thrive.
 The farm economy is cyclical, and commodity price and input cost volatility are among the chief reasons that family farmers and ranchers are forced out of business.
 Farm bills should be written with tough times in mind so that programs serve as a safety net.
 Furthermore, farm bills work best when they are forward-looking; lawmakers should ensure the next farm bill anticipates future needs.
 These needs include strengthening farm bill conservation programs, which play a critical role in helping farmers implement practices that fight climate change, build soil health, and increase resilience.
 The farm bill is also a food bill.
 The nutrition title is key to reducing hunger and poverty and improving food and nutrition security.
 Farm bill programs are primarily implemented by the U.S. Department of Agriculture (USDA).
 In 2022, USDA had 5,300 fewer staff than in January 2017.
 Staffing shortfalls impede program implementation and must be rectified.
-The following policies and provisions should be included in the next Farm Bill. • Addressing the need to reduce greenhouse atmospheric emissions and protect funding that supports practices that mitigate and eliminate such emissions; • Increasing the overall farm bill baseline and funding; • Increasing the definition for beginning farmer and rancher from 10 to 15 years and match veterans returning to farming equally; • Improving access to and addressing the inequities in programs geared toward beginning, veteran, socially disadvantaged, and underserved farmers; • Maintaining a strong nutrition title that supports the food and nutrition security of our communities and that increases opportunities for local and regional procurement; • Strengthening the research title, with a focus on research, outreach, and education to improve on-farm climate mitigation and adaptation; • Expanding and funding the Farm and Ranch Stress Assistance Network (FRSAN); • Addressing ongoing staffing shortages at USDA, including staff attrition and inadequate pay for field staff; • Requiring USDA to take department-wide steps to streamline program applications forms and processes to make its programs more accessible; • Streamlining access to USDA programs and hiring sufficient staff to service technical and administrative requirements of each program to assure timely, competent, and beneficial participation for family farmers; • Strengthening programs that support local and regional food systems; Kansas Farmers Union looks forward to continued discussions and negotiations with key policy makers at the federal level, along with building important networks and coalitions around these priorities for the next Farm Bill.
+The following policies and provisions should be included in the next Farm Bill. •Addressing the need to reduce greenhouse atmospheric emissions and protect funding that supports practices that mitigate and eliminate such emissions; •Increasing the overall farm bill baseline and funding; •Increasing the definition for beginning farmer and rancher from 10 to 15 years and match veterans returning to farming equally; •Improving access to and addressing the inequities in programs geared toward beginning, veteran, socially disadvantaged, and underserved farmers; •Re-establishing a strong nutrition title that supports the food and nutrition security of our communities and that increases opportunities for local and regional procurement; •Strengthening the research title, with a focus on research, outreach, and education to improve on-farm climate mitigation and adaptation; •Expanding and funding the Farm and Ranch Stress Assistance Network (FRSAN); •Addressing ongoing staffing shortages at USDA, including staff attrition and inadequate pay for field staff; •Requiring USDA to take department-wide steps to streamline program applications forms and processes to make its programs more accessible; •Streamlining access to USDA programs and hiring sufficient staff to service technical and administrative requirements of each program to assure timely, competent, and beneficial participation for family farmers; •Strengthening programs that support local and regional food systems; •We call for a policy of parity for farmers and ranchers. •We support the re-establishment and full funding of the Grain Inspection, Packers and Stockyards Administration (GIPSA), and the critical services provided to our nation’s farmers, ranchers, and consumers.
+Kansas Farmers Union looks forward to continued discussions and negotiations with key policy makers at the federal level, along with building important networks and coalitions around these priorities for the next Farm Bill.

-The United States Postal Service (USPS) was established in the Constitution, Article I, Section 8, Clause 7, “Congress shall have the power to establish post offices and post roads.”
 Kansas Farmers Union has a long history in support of the USPS, including rural free delivery of mail.
 We are deeply concerned with the systematic dismantling of the postal service structure, based on fiscal pressure unduly inflicted upon the U.S.P.S. by Congress.
 We believe the 2006 Postal Accountability and Enhancement Act, requiring the institution to pre-fund retiree pension funds decades in advance, is unwarranted and the primary culprit in the financial issues facing the U.S.P.S.
-The potential elimination of Saturday and door-to-door delivery, coupled with the loss of good paying postal jobs over the entire nation, will negatively affect the economy.
-Rural America will be dealt an additional first class blow under this misguided policy.
+The potential elimination of Saturday and door-to-door delivery, coupled with the loss of good-paying postal jobs over the entire nation, will negatively affect the economy.
+Rural America will be dealt with an additional first-class blow under this misguided policy.
 Local and regional newspaper delivery to outlying areas will be delayed for days.
 This not only damages the circulation numbers of the newspapers, but also devalues local information and advertising.
 We support utilizing post offices as community service hubs.
-We call for the immediate removal of current Postmaster General Louis DeJoy.
-The replacement should be an advocate for a Postal Service that meets the needs of the American people, and we stand firm in our conviction to protect this great freedom and commonwealth from attacks and privatization.
+We stand firmly in our conviction to protect this great freedom and commonwealth from attacks and privatization.

 Protecting Civilization in a Climate Crisis